 Coincidence?
 Do I chalk it up to a lot of superstitious people with vivid imaginations?

 Being surrounded by cultures that are strong believers in honoring the dead on a regular basis could have something to do with it.
 Or my coming from a family of clairvoyants could be a factor.
-We all have the ability to be more acutely aware of the world around us, it’s just that some people are more ‘sensitive’ to it at different phases in their life.
+We apparently all have the ability to be more acutely aware of the world around us, it’s just that some people can be more ‘sensitive’ to it at different phases in their life.

 At least I’m in good company in Southeast Asia as ghosts and the paranormal are celebrated in annual festivals, highlighted in movies, TV shows and even a few ghost museums.
 Researching the paranormal has even become a passion for some, like geography teacher Augustine Towonsing who posts his experiences on his website Malaysian Ghost Research.org